 4. You are told what to do

 You are not mature enough to take on your own responsibilities, so, let me intervene and tell you how to lead your life.
-That’s how a relationship bully will slide in and take charge of your life.
+That’s how a relationship bully will slide in and take charge.
 Before you know it, you are dodging your best friend’s calls because apparently they are a bad influence and you have to cut them off for the sake of this relationship.

-Yes, being a control freak is an indication of relationship bullying behavior.
-Your partner will tell you how you should dress, who you should meet, and broadly how to present yourself in a manner that they like.
+Yes, being a control freak is an indication of relationship and bullying behavior in it.
+An emotional bully will tell you how you should dress, who you should meet, and broadly how to present yourself in a manner that they like.
 More often than not, the submissive partner gives in to such illogical demands to maintain peace or maybe they are not strong enough to face the consequences.

 5. You are physically abused

-Last but not the least, the worst example of relationship bullying of all – the physical violence.
+Last but not the least, the worst example of bullying in a relationship of all – the physical violence.
 It’s not just women who are victims of physical abuse, although that is the bigger picture.
 A fact sheet by the National Coalition Against Domestic Violence states 1 in 4 men in the USA have gone through physical violence in relationships including slapping, shoving, or pushing.